curlsli/webpack-book/docs/en/styling/02_separating_css.md

 That `[name]` placeholder uses the name of the entry where the CSS is referred.
 Placeholders and hashing are discussed in detail in the *Adding Hashes to Filenames* chapter.

-T> If you wanted to output the resulting file to a specific directory, you could do it by passing a path.
+> If you wanted to output the resulting file to a specific directory, you could do it by passing a path.
 Example: `filename: "styles/[name].css"`.

-{pagebreak}

 ### Connecting with Configuration